lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/screen.md

+## CLI

+    screen                       # Start new instance
+    screen -S <name>             # Start named instance

+    screen -x                    # Attach to latest instance screen -x <name>             # Attach to named instance

+    screen -ls                   # Show instances

+## Initial layout using .screenrc

+Here is an example `.screenrc` that provides 3 panes with titles each running different commands inside

+    screen -t "top" top
+    split -v
+    focus
+    screen -t "df" watch df -h
+    split
+    focus
+    screen -t "Shell" bash

+Use `split` and `split -v` to split horizontally or vertically.
+Also you need to use `focus` to move the initial cursor to the preferred pane.

+You can also start specific screen sessions with other splitting by running `screen -c <screenrc file>`.

+## Screen compared to tmux

 Here is a side by side comparison of screen and tmux commands and hotkeys.

  | Function            |Screen                                   |tmux
  | --------------------|-----------------------------------------|---------------------